中文版|English

 14.jpg

-Different types of ores (golf) are distributed in reef gaps.
-Teams control the ROV to collect ores and drop them into the collection cells about 300mm-550mm away from the bottom of the water.
+Different types of ores (golf of different colors) are distributed on the underwater ground and in reef gaps.
+Teams control the ROV to collect ores and drop them into the collection cells.

 15.jpg